lw222gu/1dv450-lw222gu-API/README.md

    * Username: `developer`
    * Password: `123456`

-You can create your own user accounts (resource owner and developer).
+You can create your own developer accounts.

 ---
 Many thanks to [Oskar](https://github.com/OskarKlintrot) for contributing with a working vagrant setup.